Sky blue: Celeste

 Pure Celeste between Spadafora and Torregrotta, Sicily, with perfectly clear, serene and sunny weather in September.
-Note that the pure celeste is more evident close to the horizon, where the cyan is more intense.
+The pure celeste is more evident close to the horizon, where the cyan is more intense.

 Alternatively, other variants, like Celeste polvere, Pallido and Velato, are visible towards the horizon when the Sun is near to the zenith, always with conditions for good visibility.
 In the afternoon, always with good conditions, these three types of celeste, together with softer and less bright shades of celeste, are visible at a straight angle from north to south, until around sunset.

 In reality, it can be difficult to observe the pure celeste, being the colour of a clear day with optimal meteorological conditions; other shades of blue are often visible in the sky, as Light Sky Blue and similar gradations, among which is the other conventional celeste, similar to the light blue sky colours rather than the pure celeste.
 One scientific explanation needs to be made: the Sun emits light across the entire electromagnetic spectrum and so celeste, which is very close to the white with a RGB of 178,255,255, is very luminous, and so visible in the direction of the Sun because it is there the maximum quantity of solar light is present, especially towards the horizon, even if human eyes can only perceive the visible light.
 Here celeste and variations are more visible in the warm seasons because of the inclination of a hemisphere with respect to the Sun, in spring and especially summer, with the optimisation of solar light, hours of daylight and meteorological factors.

 Pure celeste at the horizon of Messina, Sicily, in February; in this part of the year, with a relatively low Sun, the pure celeste is shown only at the horizon and around noon.

 Being the gradation of near-perfectly sunny and clear sky, the colour of an ideal sky, it is difficult to see pure celeste, especially during the coldest or most unstable seasons; instead, generically the sky shows the colour of the other conventional celeste with 100% of blue, recalling a light zenithal blue and the next other types of sky blue; this is not surprising due to the best diffusion of the blue because of the Raylegh scattering.